Death Row Records: 2001–2005: Knight's release, return to prison, second generation

 Maintaining artistic control from behind bars, Suge Knight launched smear campaigns against his former artists, most notably Snoop Dogg.
 Death threats were exchanged, and Snoop Dogg responded by publicly dissing Suge Knight, leaving the label, and later releasing diss track "Pimp Slapp'd", garnering critical acclaim from music magazine Complex.
-The label supported itself with releases pulled from vaults — most successfully various posthumous 2Pac albums, along with Dr. Dre and Snoop Dogg re-releases.
-He signed new talent, including Crooked I, who had been lighting up the Californian underground with his rhyming ability, particularly the Wake Up Show with Sway & King Tech.

-On August 6, 2001, Suge Knight was released from prison.
-Just three days later, it was reported that Daz Dillinger filed a lawsuit against Death Row and Suge Knight, alleging he was defrauded of over $1 million in royalties and other payments.
+He signed new talent, including Crooked I. On August 6, 2001, Suge Knight was released from prison.
+Just three days later, it was reported by The Los Angeles Times that Daz Dillinger filed a lawsuit against Death Row and Suge Knight, alleging he was defrauded of over $1 million in royalties and other payments.
 The lawsuit accused Death Row of exploiting Daz, withholding payments, and coercing him into signing revised contracts in 1997 and 1998 under threats and without an independent audit.
 Daz stated he received only a $75,000 advance under the 1998 agreement and disputed whether royalties from earlier contracts remained owed.
 The case also alleged that Death Row failed to cover agreed-upon recording expenses.

 Despite bad blood, Kurupt would again sign with Suge Knight in exchange for the position of Vice President, which sparked a feud between himself and Daz Dillinger and Snoop Dogg.
 He began work on Against tha Grain; his verbal feud with his former partners continued from 2002 to 2005.
 The same year, Knight decided to enter the UK market with Death Row Records operating as an independent record label in conjunction with the Ritz Music Group, a company known for its success with Irish country music artists such as Daniel O'Donnell The joint-venture signed British R&B singer Mark Morrison to a five-year deal with Death Row Records UK, with a single called "Thank God It's Friday" and an album called Innocent Man scheduled for a 2002 release.
 However, the single did not chart in the UK and the album ended up being released by footballer Kevin Campbell's record label 2 Wikid, before being re-issued in 2006 by Mona Records.